naka-lab/Serket/docs/tutorials/vae-gmm-mlda.md

 mlda1 = mlda.MLDA( 10, [200,200], category=data_category )
 ```

-The modules are connected and the integrated model is constructed.
+The modules are then connected and the integrated model is constructed:

 ```
 vae1.connect( obs1 )  # connect obs1 to vae1